eyalmendel/logga/README.md

 let logger = Logga.createLogger(config);
 ...
 ```
-Logga's default configuration is to log each entry to the console in string format.
+`logga-ts`'s default configuration is to log each entry to the console in string format.

 ### Formats

-Logga offers two format types for the log entries: string format and JSON format.
+`logga-ts` offers two format types for the log entries: string format and JSON format.
 Each entry will be serialized before it is appended to the storage medium, but the entry data will be presented according to the configured format.
 Omitting the `format` attribute from the configuration will result the default string format.

 ### Persistance

-Logga offers two persistance methods: file storage and the console.
+`logga-ts` offers two persistance methods: file storage and the console.
 The `storage` attribute in the configuration file is an object consisting of the following fields:
 * `method`: the persistance method to be used (defaults to the console),
 * `resource`: a path to the log file in case the file method was chosen.